- Do you feel constant fear, anxiety, and overwhelm?

 Knowledge about what happened to you decreases the shame, empowers you, and helps you form a new understanding of your trauma.
 This creates space for growth to begin again.
 Psychotherapy can help you move from a state of hopelessness to a state of hope.
 It can help you move from a place of anxiety and fear to a place of safety and empowerment.
 You can begin to navigate life and relationships with confidence and begin to move forward towards that life you imagine.

-Trauma can affect anyone and it comes in all shapes and sizes.
-It can come as either a one-time event or as a prolonged series of events.
 Dr. Dan Siegel, clinical professor of psychiatry at UCLA and trauma expert, defines trauma as “any event that overwhelms a person’s ability to cope with it.”
-It is a subjective experience, meaning one person may experience an event or events as traumatic while another may not.
-Most who experience trauma feel a profound threat to their life, safety, and well-being.
-It is as if their felt sense of safety in the world is hijacked by an underlying sense of anxiety and fear.
+It’s a subjective experience, meaning one person may experience an event or events as traumatic while another may not.
+Trauma does not discriminate – it can happen to anyone and comes in all shapes and sizes.
+You might think of trauma as the result of a one-time catastrophic event but trauma more often stems from a prolonged series of events over time.
+Moreover, most trauma is relational trauma, trauma that happens within the context of relationships.
+When thinking about trauma it’s important to know that most individuals who experience trauma feel an impending threat to their life, safety, and well-being.
+It’s as if their felt sense of safety in the world is hijacked by an underlying sense of anxiety and fear.
+If your sense of safety feels undermined and you find yourself on high alert for danger in your surroundings, it is possible that trauma is the cause.

 Symptoms of Trauma